Frequently Asked Questions

 I want to volunteer!
 What should I do?

-There are two ways to get the application – there is an online application form or you can fill out a paper application form (available in every lobby) and bring it to orientation at the Animal Services Center where you want to volunteer.
+There are two ways to get the application – there is an online application form (Adult Volunteer Application, Minor Volunteer Application), or you can fill out a paper application form (available in every lobby) and bring it to orientation at the Animal Services Center where you want to volunteer.